 - Contribute to building an evidence base on adult learning and encourage greater testing and experimentation

-As a result of the work, we want to see working adults be able to successfully transition into jobs that make the most of their skills and potential.
+As a result of the programme, we aimed to see working adults be able to successfully transition into jobs that make the most of their skills and potential.